-Make sure your work area is safe and that you do not get under a car that is not properly supported by jack stands etc. Make sure that when undoing suspension components the axle is supported and can not fall.
+Make sure your work area is safe and that you do not get under a car that is not properly supported by jack stands etc. With this kit there should be no need to remove wheel or any suspension component except the bump stop.